jakublipinski/Sonos-Particle-Internet-Button/readme.md

-Code to control a Sonos device with a Hover board connected to a Spark Core.
+Code to control a Sonos device with a InternetButton device.

-Connect the hover board to the core using the tutorial here: http://www.hoverlabs.co/spark

-Copy the contents of SonosHoverSpark.ino to the Spark web IDE and add the hover library.

-Tested and working with the Sonos Play 1
+In order to compile and flash your device connect via usb please use:

+`$ particle flash baton .`